-And when this fair dame he had won, A year in peace he dwelt with her, Until the time was drawing near When first his eyes beheld that foe Dead as he deemed these years ago.
-Now at that time, as custom was, His daughter was about to pass Unto a distant house of his, Built by some king for worldly bliss In ancient days: there, far removed From courts or towns, his dame beloved The dead king had been wont to see
+And when this fair dame he had won.
+A year in peace he dwelt with her, Until the time was drawing near When first his eyes beheld that foe He deemed was dead these years ago.
+Now at that time, as custom was, His daughter was about to pass Unto a distant house of his, Some king had built for worldly bliss In ancient days: there, far removed From courts or towns, the dame he loved The dead king had been wont to see Play mid the summer greenery, Or like Erigone of old Stand in the vineyards girt with gold, To queen it o'er the vintagers, Half worshipping that face of hers.

-Play mid the summer greenery, Or like Erigone of old Stand in the vineyards girt with gold, To queen it o'er the vintagers, Half worshipping that face of hers.
-Long years agone these folk were passed, Their crimes forgotten, or else cast Into the glowing crucible Of time, that tempers all things well, That maketh pleasure out of pain, And out of ruin golden gain; Nathless, unshaken still, there stood The towers and ramparts red as blood Wherein their lives had passed away; And still the lovely gardens lay About them, changed, but smiling still, As in past time, on good or ill.

-Thither the Princess Cecily

-Must go awhile in peace to be;

-For now, midst care, and doubt, and toil,

-Proud words drawn back, and half-healed broil,

-The King had found one meet to wed

-His daughter, of great goodlihead,

-Wealth, and unbroken royalty.

-And now he said to her, when she

-Was setting out for that fair place,

-"O daughter, thou shalt see my face

-Before a month is fully gone,

-Nor wilt thou see me then alone;

-For that man shall be with me then,

-Whom I have chosen from all men

-To hold the treasure of my life.

-Full sore he longs to see his wife,

-Nor needst thou fear him for thy part,
+Long years agone these folk were passed,

+Their crimes forgotten, or else cast

+Into the glowing crucible

+Of time, that tempers all things well,

+That maketh pleasure out of pain,

+And out of ruin golden gain;

+Nathless, unshaken still, there stood

+The towers and ramparts red as blood;

+Wherein their lives had passed away;

+And still the lovely gardens lay

+About them, changed, but smiling still,

+As in past time, on good or ill.

+Thither the Princess Cecily Must go awhile in peace to be; For now, midst care, and doubt, and toil, Proud words drawn back, and half-healed broil, The King had found one meet to wed His daughter, of great godlihead, Wealth, and unbroken royalty.
+And now he said to her, when she Was setting out for that fair place, "O daughter, thou shalt see my face Before a month is fully gone, Nor wilt thou see me then alone; For that man shall be with me then, Whom I have chosen from all men To give my dearest treasure to.
+Most fain he is to look on you, Nor needst thou fear him for thy part,
-Who holdeth many a woman's heart

-As the net holds the silvery fish.

-Farewell-and all that thou may'st wish

-I pray God grant thee."
+Who holdeth many a woman's heart As the net holds the silvery fish.
+Farewell-and all things thou mayst wish I pray God grant thee."

 Therewithal

 He kissed her, and from out the hall

 She passed, not shamefaced, or afraid

 Of what might happen; though, indeed,

 Her heart of no man's heart had need

-To make her happy, as she thought.
+To make her happy as she thought.

 Ever the new sun daily brought

-Fresh joy of life to her bedside.
+Fresh joy of life to her bedside,

 The world before her open wide

 Was spread, a place for joy and bliss.

 Her lips had trembled with no kiss,

 Wherewith love slayeth fear and shame;

-Her grey eyes, conscious of no blame,
+Her grey eyes conscious of no blame,

 Beheld unmoved the eyes of men;

 Her hearing grew no dimmer when

 Some unused footstep she might hear;

 And unto no man was she dear,

 But as some goddess might have been

 When Greek men worshipped many a queen.

-Now with her armed folk forth she rode Unto that ancient fair abode, And while the lark sung o'er the corn, Love gilded not the waning morn;

-And when the sun rose high above,
+Now with her armed folk forth she rode Unto that ancient fair abode, And while the lark sung o'er the corn, Love gilded not the waning morn; And when the sun rose high above,

 High thoughts she thought, but not of love;

 And when that sun the world did leave,

 He left no love to light the eve.

 The moon no melancholy brought,

 The dawn no vain, remorseful thought.

 But all untroubled her sweet face

 Passed 'neath the gate of that old place,

 And there her bridegroom she abode.